coderrio/Coderr.Documentation/docs/client/libraries/aspnet/index.md

 3. Error.aspx
 4. Error.html

 That is, it tries to find a specific file first.
-If a specific file do not exist it tries to load a generic one.
+If a specific file does not exist, it tries to load a generic one.

 ### ASPX pages